• Skip to main content

 Almost!

-Fresh rolls just out of the oven on a cooling rack that were brushed with a vegan egg wash before baking so they are golden on top.
+Fresh rolls just out of the oven, sitting on a cooling rack that were brushed with a vegan egg wash before baking.

 What is the Point of an Egg Wash?